-HIGHLIGHTS: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by sector
+Highlights: Thomson Reuters/INSEAD Q3 Asian Business Sentiment Survey - by sector

 RETAIL & LEISURE: QUARTER'S STEEPEST DECLINER AT 68 IN Q3 VS 82 IN Q2

-Of 14 respondents from the sector, which included Thailand's Minor International PCL, there was only one with a negative outlook.
+Of 14 respondents from the sector, which included Thailand's Minor International PCL (MINT.BK), there was only one with a negative outlook.

 Seven were neutral about the sector's prospects while six were positive.
 Staffing and business volume for more than half of the companies were either the same or lower compared with the previous survey.